Integer (computer science): Words

 The term 'word' is used for a small group of bits that are handled simultaneously by processors of a particular architecture.
 The size of a word is thus CPU-specific.
-Many different word sizes have been used, including 6-, 8-, 12-, 16-, 18-, 24-, 32-, 36-, 39-, 40-, 48-, 60-, and 64-bit.
+Many different word sizes have been used, including 6, 8, 12, 16, 18, 24, 32, 36, 39, 40, 48, 60, and 64 bits.
 Since it is architectural, the size of a word is usually set by the first CPU in a family, rather than the characteristics of a later compatible CPU.
 The meanings of terms derived from word, such as longword, doubleword, quadword, and halfword, also vary with the CPU and OS.

 Practically all new desktop processors are capable of using 64-bit words, though embedded processors with 8- and 16-bit word size are still common.
 The 36-bit word length was common in the early days of computers.

 One important cause of non-portability of software is the incorrect assumption that all computers have the same word size as the computer used by the programmer.
 For example, if a programmer using the C language incorrectly declares as int a variable that will be used to store values greater than 215−1, the program will fail on computers with 16-bit integers.
 That variable should have been declared as long, which has at least 32 bits on any computer.
 Programmers may also incorrectly assume that a pointer can be converted to an integer without loss of information, which may work on (some) 32-bit computers, but fail on 64-bit computers with 64-bit pointers and 32-bit integers.
 This issue is resolved by C99 in stdint.h in the form of intptr_t.

+The bitness of a program may refer to the word size (or bitness) of the processor on which it runs, or it may refer to the width of a memory address or pointer, which can differ between execution modes or contexts.
+For example, 64-bit versions of Microsoft Windows support existing 32-bit binaries, and programs compiled for Linux's x32 ABI run in 64-bit mode yet use 32-bit memory addresses.

+Standard integer

+The standard integer size is platform-dependent.

+In C, it is denoted by int and required to be at least 16 bits.
+Windows and Unix systems have 32-bit ints on both 32-bit and 64-bit architectures.